 Many people use the terms “townhouse” and “condo” interchangeably, but they shouldn’t.
 These are two different animals entirely through some of the differences are fairly subtle.
 But if you’re trying to decide whether to buy/rent a townhome or condo, you absolutely must understand the differences in order to choose the one that best fits your lifestyle.

-Townhome or Condo in Los Angeles? – The Basic Differences
+Townhome or Condo in Riverside? – The Basic Differences

-When looking at the differences between a townhome and a condo in Los Angeles, we have to look at a different major aspect of each, for example:
+When looking at the differences between a townhome and a condo in Riverside, we have to look at a different major aspect of each, for example:

 The term “townhouse” refers chiefly to the style of the structure rather than the kind of management and kind of ownership (as is the case with a condo).
 A townhouse is, basically, a house you own, but it is not free-standing, so you don’t own the land it sits on, but usually the accompanying front and back yards.
 It is usually a building or unit sharing a wall (or two walls) with the adjoining building(s)/unit(s).
 The most common townhouse configuration is a row of connected units with no neighboring units above.